Butel-Comco Advert - March 1981

 As well as the built-in printer - as also seen in OKI's if800, HP's HP-85, 1978's Rockwell AIM-65 or the computer that was more printer than micro, Durango's 700 - the Athena sported an unusually-wide display housing.

-Alhtough it's hard to tell from the low-contrast photo, the actual display wasn't this wide as it looks like it probably housed floppy disk drives as well.
+Although it's hard to tell from the low-contrast photo, the actual display wasn't this wide as it housed floppy disk drives as well - one on each side of the actual monitor.

 Date created: 25 July 2025